-Our industry has long been ripe for disruption and transformation – even before the pandemic.
+Our industry has long been ripe for disruption and transformation.
 According to a 2017 Forrester study, healthcare lags a decade behind other industries in adopting consumer engagement technologies.
 In fact, only 32% of physicians and 27% of consumers believe that the U.S. healthcare system performed well in terms of introducing technology, reports a 2019 Ernst & Young survey.

 In the same vein, lab testing has remained largely unchanged for more than twenty years.
 When almost everything is available to us with the click of a button, our own healthcare data — the most fundamental information about who we are — is still incredibly challenging to get our hands on and interpret.
 Patients need to wait days to weeks for their test results, adding unnecessary stress to what is often already an anxiety-filled process.
 And when results finally become available, patients have little to no direct access to their data — not to mention, an expensive bill for even the most common tests.
 The status quo for blood testing and diagnostics has been broken for all stakeholders involved: patients, providers, payers.

 But what about now?
-What is the state of blood diagnostics in 2021?
+What is the state of blood diagnostics today?

 The way that we test for, diagnose, treat, and manage disease is entering a new era.
 Routine testing is moving closer to the consumer — and away from the inefficient and expensive centralized lab model of yesterday.
 Accuracy no longer needs to be sacrificed for convenience or speed, as the new generation of point-of-care (POC) tests can achieve comparable results to lab-based testing at a fraction of the cost.
 And beyond convenience, POC tests can deliver upon the promise of value-based care by improving workflow efficiency and increasing cost-effectiveness.
 Let’s take a closer look at each of these non-negotiables for POC diagnostics.